martj42/international_results/README.md

 ### Contribute

-If you notice a mistake or the results are being updated fast enough for your liking, you can fix that by submitting a pull request.
+If you notice a mistake or the results are not updated fast enough for your liking, you can fix that by submitting a pull request.